Caucete Department

 Caucete is a department in the eastern part of the San Juan Province of Argentina, which is predominantly a landscape of mountains, and many plantations.
 It contains the popular Shrine of the Difunta Correa.

 Etymology

 The name is derived from the Tehuelche word "caucete", meaning "land or land where he dwells".

 History

 When the Spanish arrived, the area of Caucete, was occupied by the Huarpes, in a settlement in the vicinity of Pie de Palo.
 Nearly three centuries later (in 1822), to establish a colony with American population, Amman Rawson asked the government for these lands, which were awarded in 1824.
-Rawson, the father of William Rawson, chaired the Founding Society of Caucete, which divided the land into 25 blocks and each of them into two parts, through a ditch central allowed to hold irrigation in the plot.
+Rawson, the father of William Rawson, chaired the Founding Society of Caucete, which divided the land into 25 blocks, each further bifurcated into two parts, through a ditch central allowed to hold irrigation in the plot.
 The colony began to be populated, but with the people in the area, not American immigration.